ziutek/kasia.go/README.md

     $GOROOT/src/pkg/github.com/ziutek/kasia.go

 directory.
-If you install *Kasia.go* this way you must use full path to import it into your application.

 You can use `goinstall -u -a` for update all installed packages.

 ### Using *git clone* command: